The Vat of Acid Episode: Production and writing

-On April 14, 2020, the episode was revealed to be titled "The Vat of Acid Episode," and was produced by Mike Mendel, directed by Jacob Hair and written by Jeff Loveness and Albro Lundy.
-The plane crash and cannibalism scene was made to reference Uruguayan Air Force Flight 571, with Morty's girlfriend named and designed after episode director Jacob Hair's fiancée (later wife), Carey Armellino.
+On April 14, 2020, the episode was revealed to be titled "The Vat of Acid Episode" and was produced by Mike Mendel, directed by Jacob Hair and written by Jeff Loveness and Albro Lundy.
+The plane crash and cannibalism scene was made to reference Uruguayan Air Force Flight 571, with Morty's girlfriend designed after episode director Jacob Hair's fiancée (later wife), Carey Armellino.
 Armellino also voiced the character, in addition to recording dialogue for a further episode later in the season, although all of her speaking scenes were ultimately cut.
+This episode is deemed by director Devon Avery as being inspired by his short film titled, "One Minute Time Machine".

 Reception

 Broadcast and ratings

 The episode was broadcast by Adult Swim on May 17, 2020.
 According to Nielsen Media Research, "The Vat of Acid Episode" was seen by 1.26 million household viewers in the United States and received a 0.68 rating among the 18–49 adult demographic.

 Critical response

 Jesse Schedeen of IGN awarded the episode with 9 stars out of 10 saying that the episode "is a demented romp that showcases Rick Sanchez at his darkest and most hilarious."
 Steve Greene of IndieWire gave it a "B+" rating, who felt that "even as it's stuck between an unexpected event episode and a decent spite-driven adventure, there are still enough existential ideas here to chew on."
 Tom Reimann of Collider gave it a "B" rating, who felt that "series co-creator Dan Harmon has run into some controversy on social media, and this ending, coupled with Rick's scorched-earth, take-no-responsibility response to Morty's criticism, casts the episode in a particularly cynical light that makes it difficult to fully enjoy.
-We're three episodes into "The Other Five", and so far each one has been (at least in part) a rant about how hard it is to write Rick and Morty.
+We're three episodes into 'The Other Five', and so far each one has been (at least in part) a rant about how hard it is to write Rick and Morty.
 I hope the next two episodes manage to fully embrace the smart sci-fi deconstruction that made the show so unique in the first place."
 The episode won the Primetime Emmy Award for Outstanding Animated Program, the series' second win after "Pickle Rick".